HarrySmith81224/VueApolloTutorial3/_posts/2023-10-23-presentation.md

 # Next are the disadvantages:
 ![image1](../../../../../images/Slide16.jpg)

 The first is complexity: a steeper learning curve than traditional REST and state management.
+Some tasks are more complicated to do in graphql despite having the same outcome.

-The second is over-fetching/under-fetching: incorrect GraphQL queries can lead to inefficiencies.
+The second is over-fetching/under-fetching: Overfetching is fetching more data than is going to be used, underfetching is not having enough data to call an endpoint, forcing the user to call a second time. incorrect GraphQL queries can lead to inefficiencies and performance issues.

 Finally, there’s the initial setup: For beginners, setting up the Apollo client with Vue can be cumbersome.
+It is also more resource intensive than REST.

 ---------------------------------------------------------
 # Finally, there are examples, reference notes, and tutorial guides that our group discussed and researched.